-Font Census Font Census
+Font Census

+This essay does not describe an existing computer program, just one that should exist.
 This essay is about a suggested student project in Java programming.
 This essay gives a rough overview of how it might work.
-It does not describe an actual complete program.
 I have no source, object, specifications, file layouts or anything else useful to implementing this project.
-Everything I have to say to help you with this project is written below.
-I am not prepared to help you implement it; I have too many other projects of my own.
+Everything I have prepared to help you is right here.

-I do contract work for a living, which could include writing a program such as this.
-However, I don’t do people’s homework for them.
+Though I am a programmer by profession, I don’t do people’s homework for them.
 That just robs them of an education.

-You have my full permission to implement this project any way you please.
+You have my full permission to implement this project in any way you please and to keep all the profits from your endeavour.

 This program is an extension to the FontShower Project.
 You might start with that and modify it.

 This project’s job it to take poll of which fonts various sites are using and compile the data producing a report sorted by percent of sites with that font installed.
-It would would look like this.

-Periodically you read the entire database counting how many IPs there are and how many times each font appears.
+Periodically you read the entire database counting how many IP there are and how many times each font appears.
 Then you produce your table.
 You might do this once a day and generate HTML for curious viewers to see.
 You could handle this with a database, or with a simple linear log with timestamped entries.

 font finder project